Pocket Shawl Free Crochet Pattern

-Are you looking for a unique pocket shawl pattern with pockets?
-If so, this is the pattern for you!
+Are you looking for an easy crochet shawl with pockets that also happens to be a free pattern?
+If so, this is the simple pocket shawl pattern for you!

 I designed a similar shawl with pockets a few years ago with a different yarn and never released it.
-But after seeing how popular these shawls have been recently I really wish I did publish it back then!
+But after seeing how popular these shawls have been recently, I honestly wish I did publish it back then!

-I knew that I had to come up with something similar like my previous design with yarn that is now available so this easy pocket shawl was created!
+I knew that I had to come up with something similar like my previous design with yarn that is now available, so this easy pocket shawl was created!
+I hope you like it.

-When I was designing this shawl I wanted one that was easy to crochet but had a little something extra to it.
+When I was creating this easy pocket shawl, I wanted one that was easy to crochet but had a little something extra to it.
 The pattern as a whole is simple and crochets up fast.

-The ribbing on each end is where you may want to watch a video or take a quick look at the tutorial I have linked below for some extra help.
-The ribbing is what makes this shawl unique as well as the fun pockets.
+The ribbing on each end of the scarf is where you may want to watch a video tutorial, or take a brief look at the tutorial I have linked below for some extra help.
+The ribbing is what makes this shawl unique, as well as the fun pockets.

 The Stitches

-This pocket shawl design uses only two different stitches which means it can be worked up in no time at all.
-Simple stitch designs are my favorite to use and the reason my last two designs the ombre cowl and hdc infinity scarf use them.
+This crochet pocket shawl design uses only two different stitches, which means it can be worked up in no time at all.
+Simple stitch designs are my favorite to use and the reason my last two designs, the ombre cowl and hdc infinity scarf, use them.

-Learn more about each stitch below if you need or want a refresher.
+Learn more about half double crochet stitches and single crochet stitches below if you need or want a refresher.

-The ribbing uses only a single crochet and a single crochet in the back loop but it can get confusing for a beginner so that’s why I highly suggest looking over the tutorial below in the pattern section.
+The ribbing uses only a single crochet and a single crochet in the back loop, but it can get confusing for a beginner, so that’s why I highly suggest looking over the tutorial below in the pattern section.
+I recommend this scarf design for an intermediate crocheter or a confident beginner.

 The Yarn

-I used Caron Simply Soft which is a 100% acrylic medium weight four yarn in the colors Persimmon & White.
-If you decide to use the same yarn there are many colors you can pick from so you can make it truly unique to you.
+I used Caron Simply Soft, which is a 100% acrylic medium weight four yarn in the colors Persimmon & White.
+If you decide to use the same yarn, there are so many colors you can pick from.
+Pick any two you like and make it truly unique to you.

 You honestly can’t go wrong with any colors you choose!
-Take a look at the colors I mentioned before Persimmon & White which are featured in this shawl pattern below.
+Take a look at the colors I mentioned before: Persimmon & White, which are featured in this crocheted pocket shawl pattern below.

-If you’d like to substitute a yarn any four weight yarn will work.
+If you’d like to substitute this yarn, any four weight yarn will work.
 You can use whatever brand you like to work with and have on hand.
+I preferred to use acrylic yarn for this design since it can be easily washed and dried.

 I recommend Lion Brand Heartland, Lion Brand Vanna’s Choice or Red Heart Soft if you are looking for different yarns to try.

-Psst: I love all these yarns but in order they would go Heartland, Soft Essentials than Vanna’s.
+Psst: I love all these yarns, but I have my preferences.
+Heartland would be my first choice with Soft Essentials, then Vanna’s.
 Have fun choosing!

 How To Change the Size of the Pocket Shawl

-Keep in mind the shawl will stretch when worn so it may end up a bit longer than what you had in mind.
-If you account for this and shorten it you should be good to go.
+Keep in mind, the shawl will stretch when worn, so it may end up a bit longer than what you had in mind.
+If you account for this and shorten it by a few inches, you should be good to go.

-A good rule of thumb if you do decide to shorten this is to make it the length of your wingspan so it fits perfect for you or the person you are making it for.
+A good rule of thumb if you do decide to shorten this is to make it the length of your wingspan (fingertips to fingertips from your outstretched arms).
+If you do this, it should be a perfect fit for you or the person you’re making it for.

 Skill Level: Intermediate